Sayanti86/Sayanti86.github.io/_posts/2019-01-01-My-journey-from-Mainframe-to-Data-Science.md

 Not only the professors but also I am learning immensely from the versatile cohort .
 My peer groups have always proved that learning is not a competition .

 Preparing for the first date …

 Job interviews are like first dates, you can never predict the outcome.
 Here in MDS program we are not only taught subjects but also being prepared for our jobs interviews .
 The program helps develop profiles, connect with employers and train interview skills , resume building etc.
 There are many career fairs , alumni meet ups and also capstone project which gives very good opportunities to meet employers.
 There are many employer info sessions and also other aids for getting to connect with employers .

-The beginning .
+The beginning.

 So far it has been a roller coaster ride which is life changing for most of us .
 When I look back to those days when I was struggling to shift my career from mainframe, struggling to manage time between job and preparation , developing  the guts to take the leap of faith ;